maciejk77/svg-color-play/README.md

 * Simplified code in CSS, no need for hue/saturation background-color CSS property used instead

-* No need to change base colour in RadioTimes SVG, overriden by background-color property
+* No need to change base colour in RadioTimes SVG, overriden by background-color property.